unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 # Configuring nginx

 A few lines above we made sure that our nginx server was up and running.
 There was no attention to its configuring, simply because it works just from the box.
-But now we are going to сhange some parts of the default config.
+But now we are going to change it.
 I will try to describe the whole process as detailed as possible, but please keep in mind that we are not creating perfect nginx configuration, so I'm not going to pay attention on those things that do not relate to the topic of this article (like security issues, performance tuning, and so on).
-In the end, luckily for us nginx is a well documented project, so I believe it's not that hard to find out how to configure it properly just using the official docs.
+In the end, luckily for us nginx is a well documented project, I believe it's not that hard to find out how to configure it properly just using the official docs.

 First of all, let's talk about how it uses its config.
 Here's the basics.

 The primary one is **nginx.conf**.
 You are free to edit it whatever you like, but I suggest you to forget this way.
 You still have to keep some global preferences within this file, but all that relates solely to your app will be located in a different place.

 There is a wonderful feature that allow us to split configuration for each individual site.
 This is usually used in order to have multiple virtual hosts on a single server, but it is also a great way to make our server even more flexible.
 It makes the server configuration more convenient, and minimizes the number of possible errors.
 This is achieved by using the **include** statement.
-Now open nginx.conf with your favourite editor (mine is <a href="https://www.nano-editor.org" target="_blank">nano</a>):
+Now open **nginx.conf** with your favorite editor (mine is <a href="https://www.nano-editor.org" target="_blank">nano</a>):

 > Please remember that depending on the system or the installation method, the location of this file may be different.